HomeJourneyBook/Homes-journey-archive/Valley/README.md

 The area surrounding the Pond is relatively open and differs greatly from the denser regions of the Valley.
 Here the Villagers occasionally gather for conversation, fishing, and small celebrations held during the warmer seasons.
 Several old records also mention rituals and seasonal ceremonies once performed near the water in earlier times.

 Despite its calm atmosphere, the origin of the Pond itself remains unknown.
-A number of ancient records suggest that the body of water existed within the Valley long before the first structures built by the Villagers appeared.
+A number of records suggest that the body of water existed within the Valley long before the first structures built by the Villagers appeared.

 Among the inhabitants of the Valley, there is also a widespread belief that the waters of the Diamond Pond possess the unusual ability to reflect not only the surrounding world, but also the inner state of the observer.
 Most such stories are likely little more than local superstition, though mentions of similar observations appear in several translated records I have studied.